 Ask your manager to help you plan out your goals and to keep you accountable.
 They’re there for you, use their time and support wisely.

 You want to enjoy doing this because you’ll likely be doing it for many years.
 Find projects that connect with you, work on problems that excite you.

 Have lunch, coffee with more experienced engineers, develop a rapport with them and ask them every question you have, most of them won’t mind it, and some of them will even love to talk to you (I find myself in this camp).

 It’s a long journey, but I hope this can serve you in your first several years.
 Above all else, stay true to yourself.

 Hi.
 My name is Xavier.
-I'm a software engineer living in NYC.
-I currently lead engineering at Heroic and previously worked at startups like Codecademy and Venmo.
+I'm a software engineer from Puerto Rico.
+I'm currently a founding engineer at Heroic.us and previously led engineering teams at startups like Codecademy and Venmo.
 I write about my experience in the software industry, happiness, and productivity.

 If you like this content, consider subscribing to my upcoming newsletter where I will dive deeper into this and other related topics.